tobiaswright/tobiaswright.github.io/src/pages/posts/using-rsjx-with-angularfire-and-firebase.md

-Using RxJs subjects with angularfire and firwbase
+Using RxJs subjects with angularfire and firebase

 Background
 I’m working to understand RxJs a little better, and created a project that is tracking what I’m reading and watching.
 I’m using Angular and Material with a firebase backend,